Using Google Analytics 4 (GA4) to Measure and Improve Your Content Marketing

 Source

-“utm_source” is the second one important for correctly tagging your URLs.
-The source helps you to analyze how people found your website, and it tells you where the campaign is coming from.
+“utm_source” is the second one, which is important for correctly tagging your URLs.
+The source helps you analyze how people found your website and tells you where the campaign is coming from.
 It can help, for example, to identify if someone clicks on a link in a newsletter “utm_source=newsletter,” search engine “utm_source=google,” or any other place where you’re running a campaign.
 Combined with the next one, “medium,” you can get even more granular insights.

 Medium